manjunathc/udacity-driveless-car-program/p1-find-lane-lines/README.md

 ###2.
 Identify potential shortcomings with your current pipeline

-The current pipeline assumes a brigter images and straight line roads.
-The pipeline might not work for curved lanes.
-The pipeline might fall short for blurry images, shadows and night drives.
-Its doesn't take into accout the weather conditions, Color changes etc and assumes a broder daylight for lane detection.
+* The current pipeline assumes a brigter images and straight line roads.
+* The pipeline might not work for curved lanes.
+* The pipeline might fall short for blurry images, shadows and night drives.
+* Pipeline doesn't take into accout the weather conditions, Color changes etc and assumes a broder daylight for lane detection.

 ###3.
 Suggest possible improvements to your pipeline
-One way to improve the pipeline to consider various kinds of images such as blurry, shadows, various colors etc.
+* One way to improve the pipeline to consider various kinds of images such as blurry, shadows, various colors etc.